Te Kura 0 Moturoa Established 1923

 The school’s face book page is https://www.facebook.com/moturoaprimaryschool and is great source for regular updates on our activities and highlights inside and outside of school.
 Please “like” our page and share it with your family and friends.

-Upon enrolment at our school, we ask that stationery is purchased so they are ready to begin to learn.
+Upon enrolment at our school, we ask that stationery is purchased so that students are ready to learn.

 Your child will also need a red school hat, which the school will provide.
-If this is lost the it will cost of $16 for a replacement.
+If this is lost, replacements are $16.00

 Our staff is trained in basic first aid.
 We treat minor accidents that occur at school.
 We contact you in the event of a more serious incident.
 In an emergency, we dial 111 and you at the earliest available time.

 We ask that you regularly check your child’s hair for head lice and treat accordingly.
 Should your child be at school with head lice, we will call you to come and treat your child’s hair.
-A class covering letter will be sent home if head lice are found.
+A notification will be sent if head lice are found in your child’s class.

 Hours of Work